 - Connect on LinkedIn, Twitter, and Facebook.

-Raymond James is not affiliated with and does not endorse the opinions or services of Maya Philipson or Adasina Social Capital.
-Raymond James is not affiliated with and does not endorse, authorize, or sponsor any of the listed websites or their respective sponsors.
-Raymond James is not responsible for the content of any website or the collection or use of information regarding any website’s users and/or members.
-Incorporating sustainable investing criteria into the investment selection process may result in investment performance deviating from other investment strategies or broad market benchmarks.
-Any opinions are those of Maya Philipson and not necessarily those of RJFS or Raymond James.
-Investing involves risk and you may incur a profit or loss regardless of strategy selected.
+Pearl Planning is not affiliated with and does not endorse, authorize, or sponsor any of the listed websites or their respective sponsors.
+Pearl Planning is not responsible for the content of any website or the collection or use of information regarding any website’s users and/or members.